PFStreamer/releases/README.md

 - No limitations of functionality
 - No time limitations

+Demo versions are published in this repository [releases](https://github.com/PFStreamer/releases/releases).

 There is also 30-days trial-version without any limitations.

 ## Installation of paid version